minh-hoque/genki_mcp/README.md

 - [uv](https://github.com/astral-sh/uv) (for dependency management)
 - [mcp](https://pypi.org/project/mcp/) (Modular Command Platform)
 - openai, httpx, ipykernel, pdf2image, pillow, pytesseract, python-dotenv
-- **Tesseract OCR is only required if you want to use the notebook for re-extraction.**
+- **Tesseract OCR is only required if you want to use the notebook for re-extraction from your own copy.**

 All Python dependencies are listed in `pyproject.toml`.